DIGITAL SIGNAGE, RETAIL ANALYTICS

 - The number of people viewing the content on in-store digital displays

 - The age and gender of the people viewing the digital displays

 - How much time people spend looking at the digital displays

 - The type of digital display content that best resonates with customers in store

 Future trends in Omnichannel Retailing

-While there are very few retailers who are yet to embrace omnichannel, customer behavior and expectations may drive companies into investing in new technology.
-We can expect more innovative and affordable technical solutions that make it easy for customers to relate with various brands.
+While there are very few retailers who are yet to embrace omnichannel, customer behavior and expectations are driving companies to invest in new technology, such as AI-powered digital signage analytics.
+We can expect more innovative and affordable technical solutions that make it easy for customers to interact with various brands.
 Providers of in-store products may adapt to fully integrate with other channels while e-commerce platform providers continue to improve on their innovations for in-store capabilities.